 Dry eye treatment provided on a case by case basis and takes into account the severity and what may be causing the dry eyes.
-Estrogen hormone replacement therapy (HRT) is sometimes used to treat menopausal symptoms, as the female hormone estrogen is one of the hormones that decreases during and after menopause.
+Estrogen hormone replacement therapy (HRT) is sometimes used to treat menopausal symptoms, as the female hormone estrogen is one of the hormones that decrease during and after menopause.
 However, studies have shown that this treatment does not relieve symptoms of dry eye.
 The good news is there are several ways to treat dry eyes, like lubricating eye drops.
 Here’s our page about dry eye treatments.

 Refractive eye surgery, such as LASIK and PRK, may not be advised if you are 40 or older, and have dry eye disease.
 These procedures can affect nerve function in your cornea (the clear surface of your eye), which could worsen your dry eye problem.
-If you want to have a consultation regarding LASIK or PRK, it’s important that your eye doctor know about your dry eye condition.
+If you want to have a consultation regarding LASIK or PRK, it’s important that your eye doctor knows about your dry eye condition.
 In that case, your eye doctor will know to do the appropriate tests to make sure that there is enough moisture in your eyes for laser vision correction.

 There are other health conditions that are associated with dry eye and aging.
-These conditions include thyroid autoimmune disease, and rheumatoid arthritis.
+These conditions include thyroid autoimmune disease and rheumatoid arthritis.
 If you suffer from dry eye, make sure your doctor screens you for these diseases.

-Allergies may cause eye inflammation, and may be the cause of your dry eye.
+Allergies may cause eye inflammation and may be the cause of your dry eye.
 Prescription and over-the-counter eye drops might relieve your dry eye and allergy problem.
 Your eye doctor will advise you as to which eye drops would be best for you.